Heep Yunn School: House

 The five houses are named after the school name.

 Extracurricular activities

 The school offers over 20 school sports teams, four choirs, three orchestras, debating teams in both Chinese, Mandarin and English, an active drama group and team and over 60 other co-curricular programmes relating to languages, humanity studies, visual art, science, dance, community services and leadership training.
-Participating in these groups enhances students' interpersonal skills, problem-solving skills, responsibility, and innovation.
 The school holds a student-led fun fair every year on the third Sunday of January, where students build stalls from scratch and design games for the public to raise funds.

-Inter-school sports

-There are twenty-one sports teams in HYS.

-Inter-school competition results (2018–2019):
+School song

+The school song shares a similar melody with that of Queen's College Hong Kong, and takes its melody from 'Forty Years On' (originally written for Harrow School).
+The school song is sang in Chinese and does not have English lyrics.